kat-ushka/devops-with-kubernetes-course/Exercise 2.07/README.md

      ```shell
      kubectl apply -f manifests
      ```
-12. After the pod was initialized opened http://localhost:8081 to see the generated string with 0 ping-pongs.
+12. Open http://localhost:8081 to see the generated string with 0 ping-pongs.
-    Then visited http://localhost:8081/pingpong to increase the number of ping-pongs and renewed http://localhost:8081 to see an update.
+    Then visit http://localhost:8081/pingpong to increase the number of ping-pongs and renew http://localhost:8081 to see an update.